RicardoAzuul/RicardoAzuul.github.io/README.md

 ## Deployment

+This site is deployed to Github Pages.
+If you want to deploy it yourself:
+1. Clone this repository to your own dev environment: git clone https://github.com/RicardoAzuul/RicardoAzuul.github.io.git
+2. Create a new repository on your own Github profile

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: